ku-plrg-classroom/docs/cose212/mini-python/README.md

 ## The `eval` function

 The `eval` function is an interpreter of the `MiniPython` language.
-It takes a program in a string form and repeatedly calls the `reduce` function until the continuation becomes empty to compute the final result:
+It takes a program in a string form and repeatedly calls the `step` function until the continuation becomes empty to compute the final result:
 ```scala
 def eval(str: String, debug: Boolean = false): String =